Bauddhik-Geeks/Hacktoberfest-2021/README.md

 ### ❇️❇️❇️ Participation Rules

-To get a shirt, you must make five pull requests (PRs) between October 1st–31st in any timezone.
+To get a shirt, you must make four pull requests (PRs) between October 1st–31st in any timezone.
 PRs can be to any public repo on GitHub, not just the ones highlighted.
 The PR must contain commits you made yourself.
 PRs reported by maintainers as spam or that are automated will be marked as invalid and won’t count towards the shirt.
-This year, the first 50,000 of you can earn a T-shirt (compared with 30,000 in 2017).
+This year, the first 55,000 of you can earn a T-shirt (compared with 30,000 in 2017).

 * Create an account on GitHub: [Github](https://github.com);
 * Follow the event to account for each of the contributions: [Hacktoberfest](https://hacktoberfest.digitalocean.com/);